Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Abstract

 \section{Abstract}

-We investigate non-equilibrium phase transitions for driven atomic ensembles interacting with a cavity mode that is subject to dissipation.
-We first discuss that the relevant modes in the photon spectrum of the driven Dicke model are effectively thermal at low frequencies.
-The effective temperature of the photons is set by the atom-photon interaction strength and characterizes the static and dynamic critical exponents of the associated superradiance transition.
-Motivated by these considerations, we develop a general Keldysh path integral approach to describe phase transitions in open quantum-optical systems.
-This approach is used to compute both the low-frequency and the high frequency dynamics and of the driven Dicke model with Markovian dissipation for the cavity photons and for the atoms.
-We re-derive the thermal properties of the low-temperature dynamics, while at higher frequencies, we show that the photon and atom distribution functions exhibit quantum and non-equilibrium regimes.
+We investigate non-equilibrium phase transitions for driven atomic ensembles, interacting with a cavity mode, coupled to a Markovian dissipative bath.
+In the thermodynamic limit and at low-frequencies, we show that the distribution function of the photonic mode is thermal, with an effective temperature set by the atom-photon interaction strength.
+This behavior characterizes the static and dynamic critical exponents of the associated superradiance transition.
+Motivated by these considerations, we develop a general Keldysh path integral approach, that allows us to study physically relevant nonlinearities beyond the idealized Dicke model.
+Using standard diagrammatic techniques, we take into account the leading-order corrections due to the finite number of atoms $N$.
+For finite $N$, the photon mode behaves as a damped, classical non-linear oscillator at finite temperature.
+For the atoms, we propose a Dicke action that can be solved for any $N$ and correctly captures the atoms' depolarization due to dissipative dephasing.